jans-code/jansbckernel/README.md

 ## Installation

-- install bc from you distro's package manager
+- install bc from your distro's package manager
 - `pip install` jupyterlab and pexpect
 - download/clone this project
 - open shell in project folder